 As part of Lead Poisoning Prevention Week, we’re revisiting this blog about how to keep your kids safe from lead poisoning when renovating or painting your home.
-Be sure to check out the new Lead Free Kids NH website for more tips and info on lead poisoning prevention.
+Be sure to check out the Lead Free Kids NH website for more tips and info on lead poisoning prevention.

 If your home was built before 1978, it’s essential to the health of your family that you ask an important question: Will my home improvement project disturb lead-based paint?